vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 nikto
 ^^^^^
-nikto - Scan web server for known vulnerabilities.
-It would examine a web server to find potential problems and security vulnerabilities, including:
+nikto - Scans a web server for known vulnerabilities.
+It will examine a web server to find potential problems and security vulnerabilities, including:

 * Server and software misconfigurations
 * Default files and programs